Bangor, Gwynedd: Governance

 There are two tiers of local government covering Bangor, at community (city) and county level: Bangor City Council (Cyngor Dinas Bangor) and Gwynedd Council (Cyngor Gwynedd).
 The city council meets at Penrhyn Hall on Fford Gwynedd and has its offices in the adjoining building, which was built in 1866 as the Diocesan Registry.

 In 2021, Owen Hurcum was unanimously elected as mayor, making history as the youngest-ever mayor in Wales at 22, as well as the first ever non-binary mayor of any UK city.

 In 2012, Bangor was the first city in the UK to impose a night-time curfew on under-16s throughout its centre.
 The six-month trial was brought in by Gwynedd Council and North Wales police, but opposed by civil rights groups.

 Bangor lies within the Bangor Aberconwy constituency for elections to the UK parliament.
-Arfon is the constituency for elections to the Senedd.
+Bangor Conwy Môn is the constituency for elections to the Senedd.

 Administrative history

 Bangor was an ancient parish, which historically included a large rural area to the south and south-west of the city itself.
 The city was sometimes described as an ancient borough and was said to hold certain privileges.
 However, Bangor had no municipal charters and any corporation it may have had in medieval times did not endure.
 A government survey of boroughs in 1835 noted that it was plausible that Bangor may once have had a corporation, but found no evidence of any such corporation having operated for many years.
 Instead, Bangor was governed by the parish vestry and the Bishop of Bangor in his capacity as lord of the manor until the 19th century.

 In 1832, a parliamentary borough of Bangor was established as one of the boroughs which made up the Carnarvon Boroughs constituency.
 The area of the parliamentary borough of Bangor was made a local board district in 1850, with an elected local board to govern the city.
-Over time the local board gained more powers for managing local affairs, but by the 1870s it was seen as ineffective.
+Over time, the local board gained more powers for managing local affairs, but by the 1870s it was seen as ineffective.
 A petition was made for the city to be formally incorporated as a municipal borough, which would give it more extensive powers of local government.
 A municipal charter incorporating the city was duly granted in 1883.
 The Local Government Act 1894 directed that parishes could no longer straddle borough boundaries and so the part of Bangor parish outside the borough became the separate parish of Pentir.

 The municipal borough of Bangor was abolished in 1974 under the Local Government Act 1972.
 A community called Bangor was created instead, covering the area of the abolished borough.
 District-level functions passed to Arfon Borough Council, which was in turn replaced in 1996 by Gwynedd Council.
 As part of the 1974 reforms, Bangor's city status, which had been held by the abolished borough, was transferred to the new community.